Gaze-At/DS1054/README.md

 $ sudo apt update
 $ sudo apt install <file-location>/gazeatds1054_x.x.x-x_amd64.deb
 $ # Please reboot the system now.
+$ # Or, if you don't want to reboot, reloading the rules should suffice:
+$ sudo udevadm control --reload-rules
+$ sudo udevadm trigger
 ```

 Find more install options in section More... below.